kdgregory/log4j-aws-appenders/README.md

 I follow the standard `MAJOR.MINOR.PATCH` versioning scheme:

-* `MAJOR` will track the Log4J major version number (yes, eventually I'll release a version for Log4J 2.x)
+* `MAJOR` will track the Log4J major version number (yes, eventually I'll release a version for Log4J 2.x).
-* `MINOR` will be incremented for each destination (CloudWatch, Kinesis, &c)
+* `MINOR` will be incremented for each destination (CloudWatch, Kinesis, &c).
-* `PATCH` will be incremented to reflect bugfixes or additional features; significant bugfixes will be backported
+* `PATCH` will be incremented to reflect bugfixes or additional features; significant bugfixes will be backported so that you can continue using the same minor release.

 Not all versions will be released to Maven Central.
 I may choose to make release (non-snapshot) versions for development testing, or as interim steps of a bigger piece of functionality.
-Versions that _are_ released to Maven Central will be tagged in source control.
+However, all release versions are tagged in source control, whether or not available on Maven Central.

 The source tree also contains commits with major version of 0.
 These are "pre-release" versions, and may change in arbitrary ways.
 Please do not use them.